Morning Bird Walk

 PITCH ALLOCATION

-You will be allocated a pitch once you arrive at the festival, provided your completed application and
+You will be allocated a pitch once you arrive at the festival, provided your completed application and full payment has been received and approved.

 ENTRY